k2view-academy/K2View-Academy/articles/04_fabric_studio/01_UI_components_and_menus.md

 ### Start Page

-When opening the Studio you will see the Start Page
+Upon opening the desktop Studio, the Start Page will appear.

 ![image](images/04_01_01_start_a_page.png)

-The Start Page has links to different K2View Fabric projects, including:
+The Start Page has links, including:
 * Start a new project, with or without configuration control.
 * Open an existing project.
-* Checkout a project from a source versioing control.
+* Checkout a project from a source versioning control.
 * Quick links to recently opened projects.
 * Help and support.